Dexwox-Innovations-Org/a2a-node-sdk/docs-api/classes/Client.MessageClient.md

 ▸ **streamMessage**(`parts`, `agentId`, `options`): `Promise`\<`void`\>

-Streams messages to and from an agent using Server-Sent Events
+Streams messages to and from an agent

-This method establishes a real-time streaming connection with an agent, allowing for continuous message exchange.
-It includes robust error handling with automatic retries, exponential backoff, and heartbeat monitoring to ensure connection reliability.
+This method establishes a real-time streaming connection with an agent, allowing for continuous message exchange with automatic error handling.

 #### Parameters